-If a significant delay occurs in a trial and development times deviate significantly from estimates, the Company could be required to abandon the development of one or more of its product candidates and not be able to generate sufficient revenues through partnerships, which could have a negative impact on the Company's financial situation and development.
+If a significant delay occurs in a trial during this discovery phase of new drug candidates and development times deviate significantly from estimates, the Company could be required to abandon the development of one or more of its product candidates and not be able to generate sufficient revenues through partnerships, which could have a negative impact on the Company's financial situation and development.

 This risk is particularly sensitive to geopolitical risks, especially in relation to clinical trials and production operations.
-Although the trials conducted and planned by the Company in 2023 are not in these countries, a continuation or increase of economic sanctions against Russia in the context of the Russian-Ukrainian conflict, or a worsening of the Israeli-Palestinian conflict, or a wider extension of these conflicts involving other countries, could significantly amplify this risk, reducing, delaying, or making it more difficult or costly for the Company to develop its a drug candidate.
+Although the trials conducted and planned by the Company in 2024 are not in these countries, a continuation or increase of economic sanctions against Russia in the context of the Russian-Ukrainian conflict, or a worsening of the Israeli-Palestinian conflict, or a wider extension of these conflicts involving other countries, could significantly amplify this risk, reducing, delaying, or making it more difficult or costly for the Company to develop its a drug candidate.